Chapter 21

 “Waited until what?”

-It took even longer to manifest a physical form.
+It took even longer: to manifest a physical form.

-“Your birthday party.”
+“Your birthday party,” said Tippi.

 “Who?
 Peaches?
 Acorn?”

-Those names were not yours to give.
+Those names: weren’t yours to give.

 “Seriously, you’re scared of a rat named Acorn?”